 Difference Generation Processor

-Difference Generation Processor A processor is an integrated electronic circuit that performs the calculations that run a computer.
-It performs logical, arithmetical, input/output, and other basic instruction that is passed from an operating system.
+If you are familiar with Intel CPUs, you will see various options, like the Core i3, Core i5, and Core i7.
+The processor is an integrated electronic circuit that performs the calculations that run a computer.
+It performs logical, arithmetical, input/output, and other basic instructions that are passed from an operating system.

-The terms processor, microprocessor, and central processing unit are commonly termed as synonyms.
-Nowadays, many people use the word “processor” interchangeably with the term “CPU”.
-This technically not correct because the CPU is just one of the processors inside the personal computer.
+The terms processor, microprocessor, and central processing unit are commonly used as synonyms.
+Nowadays, many people use the word “processor” interchangeably with the term “CPU.”
+This is technically not correct because the CPU is just one of the processors inside the personal computer.

-The processor includes arithmetic logic and control unit (CU), which measures the ability in the following:
+The processor includes arithmetic logic and a control unit (CU), which measures the ability in the following ways:

 - Relative clock speed